Medic1111/MONSTERA-SHOP-MERN-STRIPE/README.md

 [POSSIBLE_IMPROVEMENT_IDEAS]

-- The idea is to optimize the use of ReactDOM portal to its max extent
+- [ ] The idea is to optimize the use of ReactDOM portal to its max extent

-- Redux can be reconfig to also provide a leaner store
+- [ ] Redux can be reconfig to also provide a leaner store

-- At this point, the data being used is so minimal it's okay to be hard-coded, but perhaps just to maximize complexity a bit I would fetch it from DATABASE
+- [ ] At this point, the data being used is so minimal it's okay to be hard-coded, but perhaps just to maximize complexity a bit I would fetch it from DATABASE

-- In the future, buttons will be a single component to be utilized dynamically
+- [ ] In the future, buttons will be a single component to be utilized dynamically

 [UNHAPPY_ABOUT]

-- The mobile design lacks polish
+- [ ] The mobile design lacks polish
-- There's no tablet specific design
+- [ ] There's no tablet specific design
-- Those are priorities on the list of upcoming adjustments
+- [ ] Those are priorities on the list of upcoming adjustments

-[ARYSE_TANSY]: Self-taught full-stack web developer on a life-long journey of learning and applying new skills.
+> ARYSE TANSY: Self-taught full-stack web developer on a life-long journey of learning and applying new skills.